AlextheYounga/us-federal-code/usc/title-12-banks-and-banking/chapter-23-farm-credit-system/frontmatter.md

 2265.
 Suspension or removal of director or officer charged with felony.

+2265a.
+Removal and prohibition authority; industry-wide prohibition.

 2266.
 Hearings and judicial review.

 2267.
 Jurisdiction and enforcement.

+2267a.
+Jurisdiction over institution-affiliated parties.

 2268.
 Penalty.